asleep-in-the-deep/asleep-in-the-deep/README.md

 - 👋 Hi, I’m @asleep-in-the-deep
-- 🌱 I’m currently learning iOS developing
+- 🌱 I’m iOS developer

 <!---
 asleep-in-the-deep/asleep-in-the-deep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.